OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **transforms\connstrings.mytransform.config** to file **web.config**.
 - Apply the transform **transforms\connstrings.mytransform.config** to file **app.config**.

-## Applying a Transform to Multiple Targets in a Sibling Directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformtomultipletargetsinasiblingdirectory}
+## Applying a transform to multiple targets in a sibling directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformtomultipletargetsinasiblingdirectory}

 Given a package which has the structure: